LinuzJ/stock-screening-app/README.md

 The application gathers data from Yahoo Finance API, sorts and visualizes it in a user friendly manner.

+The user can analyze the chosen stock, change themes and lots more.

 ## Built With

   - [Scala](http://www.scala-lang.org/) 2.13.4